oldmammuth/remote-jobs-list/README.md

 ### 📌 Job Boards

-These remote job sites advertise a range of jobs in the tech industry.
+Remote Jobs boards advertising roles in a variety of industries.

 |    | Site                                                                                                          |
 -------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------|